xz0127/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
-   Some example commands you can try:
+   Some example commands you can try :

    * **`list`** : Lists all patients.